ruidlpm/pathPhynder/README.md

 ![alt text](https://github.com/ruidlpm/Integrating_aDNA_Y/blob/master/figures/workflow_poster.png)

-0) Generate an accurate Y-chromosome phylogeny from a vcf file (Use raXML for example, running for several iterations).
+0) Generate an accurate Y-chromosome phylogeny from a vcf file (Use raXML or MEGA, for example, running for several iterations).
 The quality of the tree has a major impact on SNP assignment to branches and therefore all on downstream analyses.
-At the moment, this method does not handle well high numbers of missing genotypes in modern samples, so remove poorly genotyped individuals and SNPs with high missingness across individuals.
+At the moment, pathPhynder does not handle well high numbers of missing genotypes in modern samples, so remove poorly genotyped individuals and SNPs with high missingness across individuals, or try imputing your vcf.